housecurve/housecurve.github.io/docs/manual/filter_export.md

 Biquad Coefficients, Parametric EQ Settings and Impulse responses are file based [filter formats](file_formats.md#filters).
 When export is tapped a screen will appear asking where to save the file, ex: iCloud drive.

 ### Direct upload
-[Crestron DM NAX](ihttps://www.crestron.com/Products/Featured-Solutions/Audio-Over-IP) is a direct upload format.
+[Crestron&reg; DM NAX](ihttps://www.crestron.com/Products/Featured-Solutions/Audio-Over-IP) is a direct upload format.
 When export is tapped, a connection screen will appear asking for the device IP address and login credentials (same as [web interface](https://docs.crestron.com/en-us/9045/Content/Topics/DM-NAX-8ZSA/Configure-8ZSA.htm#Access_the_Web_Interface_with_a_Web_Browser)).
 Choose a zone and tap upload.
 To clear filters, choose a zone and tap reset.
 Changes are immediate and can be viewed in the web interface in real time.

 ## Sample Rate